Coppice Performing Arts School

 Coppice Performing Arts School is an 11–18 mixed secondary school and sixth form with academy status in Wednesfield, Wolverhampton, West Midlands, England.

-The school includes a resource base for students with moderate learning difficulties.
-Facilities include playing fields, a Drama theatre and Dance studio.
+The school has a resource base for students with moderate learning difficulties.
+It has playing fields, a theatre and dance studio.
 The school also offers extended school programmes within the local community.

 History

 Coppice was designated as a Performing Arts school in September 2003.
-This has extended the range of opportunities for all students, and enhanced partnerships with local schools and community groups.
+It became an academy in 2018, as part of a multi-academy trust, Central Learning Partnership Trust.

 The school has the Artsmark Gold award and Investors in People standard.
-Coppice is also involved in the successful Sport in the Community programme, with a coordinator placed in school 2 days a week.
+Coppice is involved in the Sport in the Community programme, with a co-ordinator in school two days a week.

-The most recent OFSTED inspection rated the school as requires improvement (Jan 2014) grade 3.

-The school's sixth form works in collaboration with Wednesfield High School, a number of subjects being shared across the two schools.
+The school's sixth form works with Heath Park School & Moseley Park School, a number of subjects being shared across the three schools.

+Academic performance and inspections

+In 2014, the school was inspected by Ofsted and judged to Require Improvement.
+In 2016, it was again judged to Require Improvement.
+In 2022, it was judged Good.

+At GCSE, the school's Progress 8 benchmark in 2023 was average.
+5% of children at the school that year were entered for the English Baccalaureate, compared to 26% in state schools in Wolverhampton as a whole and 39% nationally.
+39% of children at the school that year achieved grade 5 or higher in English and mathematics GCSEs, the same figure as in Wolverhampton as a whole, and compared to 45% nationally.
+The school's Attainment 8 score that year was 48, compared to 46 in both Wolverhampton as a whole and nationally.